UKHO/docs/security/ManagingSecurityConcerns/ManagingSecurityConcerns.md

 > - Residual Risk: Remaining risk after mitigations are in place
 > - Target Risk: The risk appetite your team/application/product is willing to accept

-Every sprint, the list of current security concerns should be reviewed by the team and all new security concerns should be highlighted as part of the sprint review.
+On a regular delivery cadence, the list of current security concerns should be reviewed by the team.
+For sprint teams this should happen during sprint review/planning activities, and for Kanban teams this should happen during their regular flow review or service review.
+All new security concerns should be highlighted during these reviews.

 Additionally, each concern should be assessed to determine if additional training is required to prevent further issues.